wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (c) pass to the Official Assignee if the licensed promoter or a key person of the licensed promoter is adjudged bankrupt.

-    (5) A person who knowingly contravenes subsection (3) or subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (5) A person who knowingly contravenes subsection (3) or subsection (4) commits an offence and is liable on conviction to a fine not exceeding $2,000\.

     (6) This section does not prevent money raised by, or paid to, a licensed promoter being paid into the society's bank account if the payment is permitted by the licensed promoter's agreement with the society.

     Compare: 1977 No 84 s 55

+    Section 211(5): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 212 Trust account must be audited

-*   A licensed promoter's trust account must be audited by a chartered accountant (within the meaning of [section 19][511] of the New Zealand Institute of Chartered Accountants Act 1996) at the times and in the manner prescribed by regulations made under [section 219][267].
+*   A licensed promoter's trust account must be audited by a chartered accountant (within the meaning of [section 19][513] of the New Zealand Institute of Chartered Accountants Act 1996) at the times and in the manner prescribed by regulations made under [section 219][267].

     Compare: 1977 No 84 s 56

-    Section 212: amended, on 7 July 2010, by [section 10][512] of the New Zealand Institute of Chartered Accountants Amendment Act 2010 (2010 No 74).
+    Section 212: amended, on 7 July 2010, by [section 10][514] of the New Zealand Institute of Chartered Accountants Amendment Act 2010 (2010 No 74).

 ##### 213 Licensed promoter must render account to society